-During suspension students can continue to enroll and attend classes as long as all tuition/fees and any other charges are paid in full.
+If you do not meet the standards of Satisfactory Academic Progress you will be placed on Financial Aid Suspension.
+Students on suspension may continue to enroll and attend classes as long as all tuition, fees and any other charges are paid in full.